 Spoken words are created using our lungs, vocal cords, and mouth.
 When we say a word, we create vibrations in the air (sound waves) that move away from us in all directions.
 We can hear spoken words with our ears, but we cannot see them.
-We can, however, see words in the form of sound waves using electronic devices.
+It is possible, however, to see words in the form of sound waves using electronic devices.